SystemSpace/Compendium/compendium.rst

 Will people be able to live on the Tsuki hubplanet or will it just be some sort of terminal, like in an airport?
   Yes, it's its own planet that people live in.

+Is photography able to be transferred across Systems in general?
+  Yes, but not to Life.

 Can you give us more details on some of the other Systems (Ha7, Isiki, Danbon, etc)?
   Most of them are pretty usual.
 The only one really worth noting is Danbon, where physical combat is not possible.